everscale-org/docs/src/spec/10-abi.md

 `Maybe(Signature)` +  `Enc(Header)` +`Function ID` +  `Enc(Arguments)`

 First comes an optional signature.
-It is prefixed by one bit flag that indicates the signature presence.
-If it is `1`, then in the next `512 bit` a signature is placed, otherwise the signature is omitted.
+It is prefixed by a one-bit flag that indicates the signature presence.
+If it is `1`, then in the next `512 bit` a signature is placed, otherwise, the signature is omitted.

 Then comes the encoded header parameters set  (same for all functions).